 So you see my conundrum, right?
 I was in flight or fight mode and chose to fight!

 So I tried to think of as many different ways to use up the stickers in these books so that

 I can go out and buy some more I can continue to expand my therapy resources.

-CHEAP IDEA #10 So it may sound a little uncreative – but having a stash of these books and setting aside a minute the end of your session works wonders.
-Let your students flip through the books to choose a set number of stickers to put on a chart or their work IS super motivating.
+So it may sound a little uncreative – but having a stash of these books and setting aside a minute the end of your session works wonders.
+Let your student’s flip through the books to choose some stickers IS super motivating.
 These books are cheap and you get HUNDREDS of stickers… so make their day and award them a couple.

 So go on, start buying sticker books en masse and start creating simple, cheap games that will jazz up your therapy and follow my Instagram page for some more visual therapy inspiration!